anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 Dataplane benchmarking
 ^^^^^^^^^^^^^^^^^^^^^^

-:cite:t:`kubernetes-perf-tests-repository` hosts various
+:cite:p:`kubernetes-perf-tests-repository` hosts various
-Kubernetes-related performance test related tools especially :cite:t:`kubernetes-netperf` which benchmarks Kubernetes networking performance.
+Kubernetes-related performance test related tools especially :cite:p:`kubernetes-netperf` which benchmarks Kubernetes networking performance.

-As listed in :cite:t:`kubernetes-netperf`'s README, the 5 major network traffic paths are combination of pod IP vs virtual IP and whether the pods are co-located on the same node versus a remotely located pod:
+As listed in :cite:p:`kubernetes-netperf`'s README, the 5 major network traffic paths are combination of pod IP vs virtual IP and whether the pods are co-located on the same node versus a remotely located pod: